Ashmore: Geography

 Ashmore parish is situated on the hills of Cranborne Chase 4+1/2 mi southeast of Shaftesbury and 7 mi north of Blandford Forum.
 The underlying geology is chalk, overlain by clay-with-flints in the south and southeast.
 The village, which at 700 ft above sea level is the highest in Dorset, is sited on a spur of land between dry valleys which drain south and southwest.
 All of Ashmore parish is within the Cranborne Chase and West Wiltshire Downs Area of Outstanding Natural Beauty (AONB).

 The nearest rail link is 7 mi from the village at Tisbury railway station and the nearest air link (Bournemouth International Airport) is 18 mi away.

 Church and Chapel

 The parish church of St. Nicholas is about 100 metres west of the village pond, west of High Street.
 Its chancel arch is said to date from the 13th century and it was rebuilt in 1874.
 On the opposite side of the High Street is a Wesleyan chapel which dates from 1855.

 Demography

-In the 2011 census the parish had 97 dwellings, 87 households and a population of 188.

 In the first national census in 1891 the village had a population of 228.